 01. Which PolicyPak items will not work when the computer is non-domain joined (or the computer is NEVER connected to the Internet)?

-- PolicyPak Application Manager will work as expected, except managing CHROME when non-domain joined.
+- PolicyPak Application Manager will work as expected, except managing some areas of CHROME when non-domain joined.
 Chrome simply has a self-imposed limitation for non-domain joined machines.
-The list of settings which WILL and WON'T work is documented here.
+The list of settings which WILL and WON'T work is documented here

-- Windows Edge and Browser Router will report at each launch “We’ve turned off extensions from unknown sources.
+Windows Edge (original) will report at each launch “We’ve turned off extensions from unknown sources.
 They might be risky so we recommend keeping them off.”
-Note: This problem is the same for both Edge and Edge+Chromium.
-There is no workaround at this time.
+(See picture below.)
+There is NO workaround at this time.